MyVanilla Prepaid Visa Card Review

-You can purchase a temporary card at a number of larger retailers, including 7-Eleven, Walmart, CVS, and Walgreens.
-The retailers may charge a purchase fee for the card.
+You can purchase a temporary card at a number of larger retailers.
+The retailers charge a purchase fee for the card.
 Here’s a list of retailers that carry MyVanilla and the price they charge in stores.

 The Bottom Line

 The MyVanilla Visa Prepaid Card charges for purchases and ATM withdrawals.
-Both fees are lower than typical purchase fee based cards.
-But the card will still cost you more than comparable cards that charge a monthly fee cards if you use it for daily purchases.
+Both fees are lower than typical purchase fee-based cards.
+But the card will still cost you more than comparable cards that charge a monthly fee if you use it for daily purchases.

 The features are adequate, but there’s no stand-out item that would justify paying more.